oxsecurity/megalinter/docs/descriptors/php_phpstan.md

       --fix                                    Launch PHPStan Pro
       --watch                                  Launch PHPStan Pro
-      --pro                                    Launch PHPStan Pro -h, --help                                   Display help for the given command.
+      --pro                                    Launch PHPStan Pro
+      --fail-without-result-cache              Return non-zero exit code when result cache is not used -h, --help                                   Display help for the given command.
 When no command is given display help for the analyse command
   -q, --quiet                                  Do not output any message -V, --version                                Display this application version